KopomodGaming/Server-Rack-Planner/README.md

 Troubleshooting

     "Failed to export image" error: Ensure you have the Pillow library installed (pip install Pillow).
 On Linux/macOS, you might also need system-level screenshot utilities (e.g., scrot on Linux, screencapture on macOS).

     Invalid JSON file on load: Ensure the JSON file you are trying to load was created by the RackPlanner app and is not corrupted.

+    Components not fitting: If you reduce the rack size, components that no longer fit will be automatically removed.
+You will receive a warning.

+    Invalid JSON file on load: Ensure the JSON file you are trying to load was created by the RackPlanner app and is not corrupted.